Woman inspecting model house with microscope|Condition report|Condition report|Condition report|Condition report

 2. Issue a separate Form 11 for each specific breach and in Part 4 state what part of the Agreement was breached and what action is required to remedy the breach.

-A: That's because there isn't a standard term that covers these.
+A: This is because there isn't a standard term specific to these matters.
 You need to carefully read the special terms of the Form 18a the tenant has signed.
-For example, if you use the Realworks or One Touch Execution version of the Form 18a, you can rely on legally drafted special terms.
+For example, if you use the Realworks version of the Form 18a, you can rely on legally drafted special terms such as the following

-In Part 4 of the Form 11, you'd reference Special Term 47 (1) (d) which states: "during the tenancy the tenant must, maintain the lawns and gardens at the premises having regard to their condition at the commencement of the tenancy, including mowing the lawns, weeding the gardens and watering the lawns and gardens (subject to council water restrictions)."
+Lawn issue - In Part 4 of the Form 11, you'd reference Special Term51 (1) (d) which states: "during the tenancy the tenant must, maintain the lawns and gardens at the premises having regard to their condition at the commencement of the tenancy, including mowing the lawns, weeding the gardens and watering the lawns and gardens (subject to council water restrictions)."

 Best Practice Tip: